-Perhaps you would like to edit according to a theme, for example just focus on Grandad.
+Perhaps you would like to edit your recorded films according to a theme, for example just focus on Grandad.

-Another way of working – set us an objective
+Another way to edit your recorded films – set us an objective

 Specifying sequences to cut and retain is one way of working.
-But you could give us a certain number of indications and we will do the rest such as … NB: Alternative methods exist to edit your films.
+But you could give us a certain number of indications, and we will do the rest, such as … NB: Alternative methods exist to edit your recorded films.
 It is possible for us to work together where you identify simply the people that you would like to remove or keep, or say remove all the scenes where there are no people at all.
 We can identify the people concerned as we go through the film.
-Most often customers wish to focus on people in particular.
+Most often, customers wish to focus on people in particular.

 Take out the slow sequences, filming the floor, the ceiling or the film is just not aesthetically pleasing …